boes-matt/guideproject/README.md

 # Guide Project

-Guide Project is an experiment in building a better Android app.
+Guide Project is my experiment in building a better Android app.

 I use interfaces, a dependency injection pattern, and follow a test-driven development approach.